It Takes a Village 5K to raise funds for Good Neighbors Network

 “Black River has a lot of military families,” said the pastor.
 “They have unique needs and a willingness to help.
 We want to create a network to address needs as they come up.”

-Rev. McCarthy said help could include household repairs while a soldier was deployed or renovating a home for a disabled person.
+The Rev. Mr. McCarthy said help could include household repairs while a soldier was deployed or renovating a home for a disabled person.

 “We will aim to help the village as a whole,” said the pastor’s wife, Nelda G. McCarthy.